ibm-cloud-docs/natural-language-understanding/customizing.md

 ### Analyzing text with custom sentiment models
 {: #analyzing-text-with-custom-sentiment-models}

-After you've trained a sentiment model and the status is `available`, you can use it with the **Analyze text** method.
+After you train a sentiment model and the status is `available`, you can use it with the **Analyze text** method.

 - Example *parameters.json* file: